cn0047/stash/ed/t.cpu.md

 Waiting time - How much time processes spend in the ready queue waiting their turn to get on the CPU.
 Load average - The average number of processes sitting in the ready queue waiting their turn to get into the CPU.

+#### CPU specific metrics:

+* utilization  - the % how CPU is loaded (sum of work handled by CPU).
+* idle         - the % of time that CPU was idle.
+* i/o wait     - the % of time that CPU was idle during disk I/O request.
+* interrupts   - the % of time that CPU spent to service hardware interrupts.
+* system level - the % of CPU utilization that occurred while executing at the system level.

 #### Scheduling Algorithms:

 * First-Come First-Serve Scheduling, FCFS